 Michiel Wels is happy to answer all your questions.About me

 Recent development of next-generation sequencing technologies has increased the knowledge of the microbiome and its beneficial relation on skin and gut health.
-We have in place several in silico and high-throughput in vitro micromodel systems of different ecological human niches and microbe–host cell interaction models.
-This enables us to discover microbiome modulators affecting metabolic activity, key community members, population structures and health-promoting metabolites.
+We have in place proprietary in silico predictive models and high-throughput in vitro micromodels systems that mimic the microbiome of different ecological human niches.
+This enables us to discover or validate microbiome modulators affecting metabolic activity, key community members, population structures and health-promoting metabolites.
 These candidate modulators are tested in human/animal proof-of-concept trials that are optimally designed based on in silico and in vitro data gathered.
 This integrative approachensures that solid conclusions can be drawn from the data generated from complex genomics projects.
-It also allows you to tackle spoilage issues in a product, identify new bio-stimulant organisms in soil or identify and validate intervention targets for gut or skin health.
+It also allows you to tackle spoilage issues in a product, identify new bio-stimulant organisms in soil or identify and validate intervention targets for gut health or skin health.
 Read more about our clinical trials.

 For the interpretation of the complex data (big data) throughout the discovery and validation pipeline we use various analysis and visualization tools designed for the analysis of genomics data.
-These tools can also be applied to other large, complex datasets (big data).
+These tools can also be applied to other large, complex datasets .
 In addition, text-mining algorithms developed by our experts are used to complement the conclusions from microbiota and genomics studies with scientific literature or patent databases.
-Coupled with the knowledge of NIZO experts in the field of fermentation, gut health and immunity and food safety this results in solid conclusions on the relation of the microbiota to a food product or (human or animal) health.
+Coupled with the knowledge of NIZO experts in the field of fermentation, gut health and immunity and food safety this results in solid conclusions on the relation of the microbiota to a food product or human or animal health.

 Working together in consortia